Your college or university

 - Lead Scotland has information on funding and your rights

-- The HE Handbook for Care Leavers is a great resource from The Who Cares Trust, with information on different universities and institutions, including outreach work they do, bursaries and grants available, the welfare and accommodation support care leavers can expect and named contacts to get in touch with at each organisation
+- Propel is a great resource from Become for care leavers, with information on different universities and institutions, including the support they offer and named contacts to get in touch with at each organisation

 Info about other available assistance